vikhyatt/Hospital-FL-DP/README.md

 This Repository Contains training scripts for FL and DP approaches applied to ECG Datasets used in the paper "Federated Learning and Differential Privacy Techniques on Multi-hospital Population-scale Electrocardiogram Data".
+Accepted to the International Conference of Medical and Health Informatics (ICMHI) 2024.